ardesignchoices/fid/README.md

 # fid
-This repository is for hosting codes, sites and projects.
+This repository is for my class' codes, sites and projects.